Kent Fortress Royal Engineers: Gibraltar

-A party of nine left for Gibraltar, they were commanded by Major Paul Baker, with three subalterns, Lieutenants Meyler, Terry, and Wells and five NCOs.
+A party of nine left for Gibraltar under the command of Major Paul Baker, with three subalterns, Lieutenants Meyler, Terry, and Wells and five NCOs.
 Their mission was to advise and train the garrison of Gibraltar in the techniques of destroying bulk fuel installations.
 The officers and NCOs spent four months at Gibraltar training local sappers in the destruction of oil storage.
 This was a preparation for any German threat to capture "the Rock".

 Greece

-In response to the axis invasion of Greece, at the end of 1940 a KFRE company was sent to Greece to assist with preparations for allied troops, train Greek army officers in demolition techniques, and carry out demolitions themselves.
-The first task on arrival was, however, to instal electric bells in the Hotel Acropolis – a task considered to be anticlimactic.
+In response to the axis invasion of Greece, at the end of 1940, a KFRE company was sent to Greece to assist with preparations for allied troops, train Greek army officers in demolition techniques, and carry out demolitions themselves.
+The first task on arrival was, however, to prepare camps for incoming British troops.

 The engineers were transferred to Salonika and Volos and, when the Germans reached the city, successfully demolished installations of use to the enemy, including oil refineries, engineering works, gas works, port facilities and fortifications at Volos.
 Outside Athens, a new airfield and its equipment was destroyed.
 Some members of the RE detachment were lost, as casualties or captured, before the bulk were evacuated to Crete, where others were captured or killed when the Germans invaded.
 One captured officer (Dennis Alabaster) escaped while being transported through Yugoslavia and joined the Chetniks; he was subsequently killed there.